PROF 7500 - Professions Internship Program

 Experiential learning provides opportunities for students to apply theoretical knowledge, develop and consolidate skills, reflect on practice, and develop an understanding of the relevant profession or related sectors.
 It is essential to providing real-world experiences.

 The general purpose of the industry placement or internship is to apply the knowledge and theories learned in an academic environment to a business workplace.
-Therefore, the learning outcomes associated with this course are consistent with the Program Learning Outcomes for the relevant course and the University Graduate Attributes.

 University Graduate Attributes